PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 By default, PHP_CodeSniffer will look inside its own `CodeSniffer/Standards` directory to find installed coding standards.
 An installed standard appears when you use the `-i` command line argument and can be referenced using a name instead of a path when using the `--standard` command line argument.
 You can add install paths by setting the `installed_paths` configuration option.

     $ phpcs --config-set installed_paths /path/to/one,/path/to/two

+## Setting the PHP version
+Some sniffs change their behaviour based on the version of PHP being used to run PHPCS.
+For example, a sniff that checks for namespaces may choose to ignore this check if the verison of PHP does not include namespace support.
+Sometimes a code base that supports older PHP versions is checked using a newer PHP version.
+In this case, sniffs see the new PHP version and report errors that may not be correct.
+To let the sniffs know what version of PHP you are targetting, the `php_version` configuration option can be used.

+    $ phpcs --config-set php_version 50403

+> Note: The format of the `php_version` value is the same as the PHP_VERSION_ID constant. e.g., 50403 for version 5.4.3.

 ## Ignoring errors when generating the exit code
 By default, PHP_CodeSniffer will exit with a non-zero code if any errors or warnings are found.
 If you want to display errors to the user, but still return with a zero exit code if no warnings are found, you can set the `ignore_errors_on_exit` configuration option.
 This option is typically used by automated build tools so that a list of errors can be generated without failing the build.